Thoracic diaphragm: Structure

 The diaphragm is an upward curved, c-shaped structure of muscle and fibrous tissue that separates the thoracic cavity from the abdomen.
 The superior surface of the dome forms the floor of the thoracic cavity, and the inferior surface the roof of the abdominal cavity.

 As a dome, the diaphragm has peripheral attachments to structures that make up the abdominal and chest walls.
 The muscle fibres from these attachments converge in a central tendon, which forms the crest of the dome.
 Its peripheral part consists of muscular fibers that take origin from the circumference of the inferior thoracic aperture and converge to be inserted into a central tendon.

-The muscle fibres of the diaphragm emerge from many surrounding structures and can be divided into vertebral, costal, sternal, and central tendon.
+The muscle fibres of the diaphragm radiate outward from the central tendon.
+While the diaphragm is one muscle, it is composed of two distinct muscle regions: the costal, which serves as the driver in the work of breathing, and crural diaphragm, which serves as an "anchor;" attaching the muscle to the lower ribs and lumbar vertebrae.
+The costal diaphragm is further divided into ventral, medial, and dorsal costal portions.

-The vertebral part of the diaphragram arises from the crura and arcuate ligaments.
+The vertebral part of the diaphragm arises from the crura and arcuate ligaments.
 Right crus arises from L1-L3 vertebral bodies and their intervertebral discs.
 Smaller left crus arises from L1, L2 vertebral bodies and their intervertebral discs.
 Medial arcuate ligament arises from the fascia thickening from body of L2 vertebrae to transverse process of L1 vertebrae, crossing over the body of the psoas major muscle.
 The lateral arcuate ligament arises from the transverse process of L1 vertebrae and is attached laterally to the 12th rib.
 The lateral arcuate ligament also arises from fascia thickening that covers the quadratus lumborum muscle.
 The median arcuate ligament arises from the fibrous parts of right and left crura where descending thoracic aorta passes behind it.
-No diaphramatic muscle arises from the median arcuate ligament.
-Both adrenal glands lie the near diaphragmatic crus and arcuate ligament.
+No diaphragmatic muscle arises from the median arcuate ligament.
+Both adrenal glands lie near the diaphragmatic crus and arcuate ligament.

 The costal part of diaphragm arises from the lower four ribs (7 to 10) costal cartilages.

 The central tendon of the diaphragm is a thin but strong aponeurosis near the center of the vault formed by the muscle, closer to the front than to the back of the thorax.
 The central part of the tendon is attached above to pericardium.
 The both sides of the posterior fibres are attached to paracolic gutters (the curving of ribs before attaching to both sides of the vertebral bodies).